Spatial Qubit Entanglement Witness for Quantum Natured Gravity

 \section{Abstract}

-Evidencing the quantum nature of gravity through the entanglement of two masses has recently been proposed.
-Proposals using qubits to witness this entanglement can afford to bring two masses close enough so that the complete $1/r$ interaction is at play (as opposed to its second order Taylor expansion), and micron sized masses separated by 10-100 microns (with/without electromagnetic screening) suffice to provide a $\sim 0.01-1$ Hz rate of growth of entanglement.
-Yet the only viable method proposed for obtaining qubit witnesses so far has been to employ spins embedded in the masses, whose correlations are used to witness the entanglement developed between masses during interferometry.
-This comes with the dual challenge of incorporating spin coherence preserving methodologies into the protocol, as well as a demanding precision of control fields for the accurate completion of spin aided (Stern-Gerlach) interferometry.
-Here we show that if superpositions of distinct spatially localized states of each mass can be created, whatever the means, simple position correlation measurements alone can yield a spatial qubit witness of entanglement between the masses.
-We find that a significant squeezing at a specific stage of the protocol is the principal new requirement (in addition to the need to maintain spatial quantum coherence) for its viability.
+Witnessing the quantum nature of gravity through the entanglement of two masses has recently been proposed.
+Both non-Gaussian and Gaussian protocols have been shown to be useful for this purpose.
+In non-Gaussian protocols the complete $1/r$ gravitational interaction can in principle be utilized for entanglement generation, as long as quantum superpositions of a spatial splitting $\Delta x$ comparable to the distance $d$ between two masses can be generated.
+In practice, however, all non-Gaussian protocols proposed to date rely on embedded qubits -- typically spins -- to read out the entanglement: spin correlations are used to witness the entanglement developed between the masses during interferometry.
+Here we show that if superpositions of distinct spatially localized states of each mass can be created, then a spinless version of the non-Gaussian protocol is possible: simple position correlation measurements alone can yield a spatial qubit witness of the entanglement between the masses.
+We find that the principal new requirement for the viability of this protocol is a position squeezing of the wavefunction by approximately seven orders of magnitude, applied at a specific stage of the experiment.